caddev01/christi/README.md

     - Create a profile page for users
     - Create a general dashhboard for users results and activities
     - Creating the quiz component***{
-        about to create answer options with the react-buttons*** }
+        about to create answer options with the react-buttons next to create the quizer initiator button*** }
     - *Starting backend...*
 ]